Squisito opening hours are

-Squisito come from a village that lost all it's shops so we've reopened the Victorian butchers shop in Yelvertoft village in Northamptonshire off the A5/A14/M1/M6 near Rugby and Skew Bridge No. 19 and Yelvertoft Marina on the Grand Union canal - The Butchery, 46 The High Street, Yelvertoft, NN6 6LQ, telephone 07544428165.
+Squisito come from a village that lost all it's shops so we've rebuit the Victorian butchers shop in Yelvertoft village in Northamptonshire off the A5/A14/M1/M6 near Rugby and Skew Bridge No. 19 and Yelvertoft Marina on the Grand Union canal - The Butchery, 46 The High Street, Yelvertoft, NN6 6LQ, telephone 07544428165.

 We offer personal service and our staff can cook and talk to you knowledgeably about our ingredients and products and those that we retail.
 All of our produce is labelled for gluten and all of our UK produce is labelled by 'food miles' from the producer and county they are made.
 In many cases, these producers are our colleagues at farmers market.
 To read more about our food provenance click here